SBM blog CTA mobile 1

 Bad actors are devising increasingly sophisticated scams.
 Nobody with a superhero cape will show up and save your customers from becoming victims of these phishing and smishing schemes.
 It’s up to businesses to protect themselves and their clients.

-Let’s look at why sending critical messages (e.g., alerts, statements) via emails and SMS is fraught with security risks.
-Then we’ll share how businesses can communicate with their clients securely to eliminate fraud and crime while delivering a seamless and engaging customer experience.
+Let’s examine why sending critical messages (e.g., alerts, statements) via emails and SMS is fraught with security risks.
+Then, we’ll share how businesses can communicate with their clients securely to eliminate fraud and crime while delivering a seamless and engaging customer experience.

 It’s time to reconsider the use of email and SMS for critical messages

-Email and SMS have become the mainstays of how businesses, including those in highly-regulated sectors like banks and financial institutions, communicate with customers.
+Email and SMS have become how businesses, including those in highly regulated sectors like banks and financial institutions, communicate with customers.

 These channels are used to onboard customers, provide support, alert users to policy changes, deliver transaction confirmations, send payment reminders, promote new products, invite clients to events, etc.

-By automating personalized communications, companies can improve the customer experience, nurture relationships, and improve loyalty by sending the right messages in the right place and at the right time.
+By automating personalized communications, companies can improve the customer experience, nurture relationships, and improve loyalty by sending the right messages in the right place and time.

 Meanwhile, the asynchronous nature of email and SMS allows customers to respond when it’s most convenient for them.
 The messages are saved so you can pick up where the conversations left off without missing a beat.